+9. Have A Bubble Tea In The Homeland Of Bubble Tea

-If Taiwan’s claim to fame in the 1980s was “Made in Taiwan” products, today most Westerners know if for bubble tea.
+If Taiwan’s claim to fame in the 1980s was “Made in Taiwan” products, today most Westerners know it for bubble tea.

 I grew up drinking bubble tea from a shop in Chinatown in Edmonton, Canada, where there seemed to be an infinite number of flavors, options, milk types, etc., and it was usually a blended drink.

-But in Taiwan, many still prefer the original, iced milk tea with pearls, although you can also find a variety of concoctions at the shops found on just about every corner.
+But in Taiwan, many still prefer the original, iced milk tea with pearls.
+Although you can also find a variety of concoctions at the shops found on just about every corner around Taipei.